Kurt Jetta

 Kurt Jetta (born 21 July 1961) is a consumer researcher who studies data about multinational corporations through his firm, TABS Analytics, which is based in Shelton, Connecticut.
-The corporations Jetta has analyzed include Amazon, Family Dollar, Dollar Tree, Walmart, Apple, Kmart, JcPenney, and Sears.
+The corporations Jetta has analyzed include Amazon, Family Dollar, Dollar Tree, Walmart, Apple.
 In addition, Jetta has also studied the organic food industry, the vitamin industry, and the online grocery industry.
 Other investigations led by Jetta include sociological research that pertains to the purchasing habits of various ethnic groups.
 In the area of trade promotion, Jetta has developed an alternative methodology to current industry baseline models.
 Jetta also analyzes rewards programs.
 He was a 2017 Republican candidate in Florida’s 21st Congressional District.

 Career

 Between 1996 and 1998 he held a position as Chief Executive Officer of Binky-Griptight, Inc. Binky-Griptight is a supplier of infant products.
 Prior to Binky-Griptight, Jetta spent seven years at Playtex Products.

 In 1998, Jetta founded TABS Group, where he is the Chief Executive Officer and Lead Product Developer.
 TABS Group provides marketing analysis for clients in the Consumer Products industry.
 Additionally, he serves as an independent Director for JM Global Holding, Co.
 Work by Jetta and TABS has been quoted in The New York Times, Forbes, Bloomberg, and other national media.